zopefoundation/zc.metarecipe/src/zc/metarecipe/README.txt

 Meta-recipes
 ============

-Buildout recipes provide resuable Python modukes for common configuration tasks.
-The most widely used recipes tend to provide low-level functions, like installing eggs or softwarte distributions, creating configuration files, and so on.
+Buildout recipes provide reusable Python modules for common configuration tasks.
+The most widely used recipes tend to provide low-level functions, like installing eggs or software distributions, creating configuration files, and so on.
 The normal recipe framework is fairly well suited to building these general components.